 3. Set a training plan – but be flexible.

 The best way to achieve your running goal is to know how you’re going to get there.
-Even if you don’t plan to participate in races, I recommend the Couch to 5K training plan, a program that starts with jogging in just 60-second bursts and ends with a half-hour of nonstop running.
-Several free and low-cost smartphone apps are available for the Couch to 5K program, or you can simply print out the plan and use a watch to time your walks and runs.
+Even if you don’t plan to participate in races, Runner’s World has a training plan for absolute beginners that starts with short runs with walking breaks.
+Several free and low-cost smartphone apps are also available, or you can simply print out the plan and use a watch to time your walks and runs.
 Just remember that these schedules aren’t ironclad – if you feel like you need to repeat a week, that’s perfectly fine.

 If you are really, really out of shape – like you can’t walk around the block without getting winded – then put off running for a while and start a walking program to build up your fitness level.
-The American Diabetes Association has some helpful tips on walking for health; they’re useful even if you aren’t diabetic.
+The Mayo Clinic has some helpful tips on walking for health; they’re useful even if you aren’t diabetic.

 4. Expect setbacks.

 You’ll likely have setbacks as you get more miles under your belt.
 You might pull a muscle, or you might get busy at work and have no time to run for a solid week.
 These bumps in the road are discouraging, but they’re certainly not a reason to quit.
 When they happen, simply accept them and think of ways to avoid them in the future.
 You may figure out that you need to do more stretching after your run, for example, or you might want to get up an hour earlier and complete your run before work.